 - There are three types of chemical peels depending on the depth of the treatment.
 Superficial, medium and deep peels procedure takes at least 40 minutes depending on the expertise of the doctor and the type of chemical peel.

 - Healing of the wound takes 7-10 days depending on the individual.
-The skin might take up to one year to completely heal the scabs and crusts which appear on the skin after the procedure.
+The skin may possibly take up to one year to completely heal the scabs and crusts which appear on the skin after the procedure.